Trump promised ‘retribution’ in his second term. His cabinet picks show he means it

 “Having a Russian propagandist who spreads fringe conspiracies at the helm will likely lead to our allies refraining from sharing intel with us,” she said.
 “It will weaken our security posture [and] make us more susceptible to terrorist attacks on our homeland.”

-If she is confirmed by the Senate, Gabbard will “demoralize the hell out of everyone” in national intelligence and the active duty service members and federal law enforcement officers relying on her leadership, according to Kris Goldsmith, president of veterans’ democratic advocacy group Task Force Butler and its Vets Fighting Fascism project.
+If she is confirmed by the Senate, Gabbard will “demoralize the hell out of everyone” in national intelligence and the active duty service members and federal law enforcement officers relying on her leadership, according to Kris Goldsmith, CEO of veterans’ anti-extremism group Task Force Butler and its Vets Fighting Fascism project.

 “They’re not going to be able to trust their own boss,” he told The Independent.
 “She is a danger, and she’s more likely to side with Assad and Putin than she is with the people of the United States.”